 Lisa earned a Master’s Degree in Public Administration (MPA) from the University of Baltimore, and a Bachelor of Science Degree in Business Administration from the University of Maryland Eastern Shore.

-Visit the Office of Equity and Inclusion for more information.
+Office of Equity and Inclusion for more information.

 Executive Director, Resource Office

 Kara Aanenson serves as Executive Director of the Resource Office for the Maryland Department of Juvenile Services (DJS).
 Her role is to manage the department in and out of state residential providers as well as the community-based services.
-The unit ensure that the department maintains a continuum of services that meets the needs of youth that come in contact with the justice system.
+The unit ensures that the department maintains a continuum of services that meets the needs of youth that come in contact with the justice system.

 Prior to joining DJS, Kara served as the Director of the Just Kids Campaign at Community Law in Action, where she partnered with directly impacted young people to stop the automatic prosecution of youth as adults.
 She also was a social worker at the Maryland Office of the Public Defender where she worked in the legislative unit and developed alternative dispositions and sentencing plans for youth in adults.